bacloud14/online_arules/README.md

 Next:
 * Secure the file upload.
 It has already of file limit of 2MB, also secure file name, I am not sure this is enough.
 * Secure the processing.
 It is secured against the long running processing.
 I am not sure this is enough though.
+* More robust tabular file reading, probably let the user choose columns to be processed on client side before or after upload.
+Also more robust against formats, delimiters, ... (now it dumply expects a csv with delimiter=';').
 * Pretty print results (rules)
 * Probably serve by a beautiful (but sober?) rendering engine.
 * Customize parameters on client side (should let the user experience min_support and min_confidence at a reasonable amounts.